Asilvorcarp/miniGo/Readme.md

 miniGo main.go -o main.ll
 ```

-`miniGo` is the compiler built,
-`main.go` is the Golang src and `main.ll` is the LLVM IR output you want.
+`main.go` is the Golang source code and `main.ll` is the LLVM IR output you want.

 This will also generate the AST json file `ast.o.json` for debugging.
 If the output filename is not specified, the default one would be `a.ll`.